Shimmur/swift-composable-loadable-state/README.md

 To integrate it into your existing feature, start by adding a state property and action case to wrap the reducer's state and action.
-The reducer is generic over the data being individual values being loaded and the type of page:
+The reducer is generic over the individual values being loaded and the type of page:

 ```swift
 import PaginatedList